rubo77/set_resolution.py/README.md

         python3 ./set_resolution.py

+###Figure out the descriptor for applications

+If you want to find out the name, you have to write into the config file, you can use this command:

+    sleep 5 && cat "/proc/$(xdotool getwindowpid "$(xdotool getwindowfocus)")/comm"

+Once you started this, you have 5 seconds to focus the desired app.

 ###Note
 The script use `pgrep -f <process>`, which catches all matches, including scripts.
 The possible downside is that it can cause name clashes when opening a file with the same name as the process.